mgrman/BlazorWith3d/README.md

 - do Isometric or fake-3d in CSS only for HTML version
 - https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/perspective

-- generate Typescript App Api as well (and set it up to generate an npm package for other apps to use)

 ### Prio 1

 - Optimize Typescript dev experience